HypeCheck

 Orange Flavoring

-Also known as: orange aroma, citrus flavoring, orange extract flavoring, natural orange flavor
+Also known as: orange aroma, citrus flavoring, orange extract, natural orange flavor

 Evidence under review. — Not yet rated

-A food flavoring with very limited evidence; one small trial suggests ice (not orange) may ease nausea.
+A flavoring agent with very limited evidence; one trial suggests ice lollies (not orange specifically) may ease nausea.

 • What it does

-Orange flavoring is a food additive derived from orange peel oils or synthetic compounds that mimics the scent and taste of oranges.
-The only clinical trial in the available data tested...
+Orange flavoring is a food additive derived from orange peel, juice, or synthetic compounds that mimics the scent and taste of oranges.
+It is commonly added to supplements, beverages, and foods to...

 • Evidence quality